Eger is a beautiful historical town in northern Hungary.

 4. The minaret

-The minaret is a remnant of Ottoman rule and still stands proud in the middle of the town with its 40 meters height.
+The minaret is a remnant of Ottoman rule and still stands proud in the middle of the town with its 40-meter height.
 It was the northernmost Turkish minaret in Europe and the best-preserved one in Hungary.
 There’s no mosque anymore it was destroyed during the Austro-Hungarian rule.

 Don’t know why the Minaret survived and the tall and thin structure looks a bit odd but still fascinating.

-If you’re fit and don’t fear height you can climb up to the balcony that was once used by the muezzin and enjoy a beautiful view of the town and its surroundings.
+If you’re fit and don’t fear heights you can climb up to the balcony that was once used by the muezzin and enjoy a beautiful view of the town and its surroundings.

 Otherwise, just observe it, it is visible from almost every spot of the old town.
 Just look carefully and you’ll notice another oddity just on top of it: the crescent is now dominated by a cross!